Psychology A Level (Bridgwater)

 Course Overview

 Whilst studying the fascinating world of human behaviour, you will encounter many sensitive subjects including mental illness, extreme childhood neglect and animal research.
-You will study everything from electrocuting rats to Nazi death camps, improving your memory and learning how we treat phobias.
+You will study everything from electrocuting rats to Nazi concentration camps, improving your memory and learning how we treat phobias.

 By the end of the course, you will understand why we cannot fully trust eyewitness testimony and why your first relationship with your primary caregiver is so important.
 You will also discover why children sometimes say the funniest things and how the ideas of Sigmund Freud are still influential today.